Kareylo/formatted-response/README.md

 ## Configuration

-The default configuration of Formatted Response will return you a status code, a type and data All you can modify is located in the [Default Configuration File](config/index.js)
+The default configuration of Formatted Response will return you a status code, a type and data in a promise All you can modify is located in the [Default Configuration File](config/index.js)

 Here a complete example :